code-423n4/2024-10-ronin/README.md

 - Starts October 11, 2024 20:00 UTC
 - Ends October 25, 2024 20:00 UTC

-## Automated Findings / Publicly Known Issues
+## Publicly Known Issues

-The 4naly3er report can be found [here](https://github.com/code-423n4/2024-10-axie-infinity/blob/main/4naly3er-report.md).

-_Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._
+_Note for C4 wardens: Anything included in this `Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._

 - Centralization risk.
 Sky Mavis is responsible for maintaining the Katana V3 contracts and will able to upgrade the contract if necessary, as well as specify additional fee tiers.
 - All public known issues, including public audit reports of Uniswap V3 that affect Katana V3
 - If a liquidity pool (pair of tokens) is already open for liquidity provision on Katana V2, liquidity providers are expected to be able to migrate their liquidity to the corresponding pool on Katana V3 when it is created, without being restricted by the authorization function of the Governance.

-✅ SCOUTS: Please format the response above 👆 so its not a wall of text and its readable.

 # Overview